evanchen83/pokemon-bot/README.md

 ## Setup Instructions

-To configure the bot, set the following environment variables in your `.env` file or export them directly in your shell:
+To configure the bot, set the following environment variables in your `.env` file:

 ```bash
 DISCORD_BOT_TOKEN=your_discord_token_here